 Summerland Wastewater Treatment Plant – 7630 Dunn Street

 Join other community members at this FREE family celebration to create a dryland, natural habitat around the perimeter of the Waste Water Treatment Plant off Dunn St.

 There will be planting of native trees and shrubs that would naturally be found in the area.
-Display booths will have information on local wildlife, invasive species, landscaping with native plants and more.
+Bring your own gloves & shovel if possible.

 Register online at summerland.perfectmind.com, in person at the Summerland Aquatic Centre or by phone at 250-494-0447.

 *Washrooms will not be available during this event.
 COVID-19 protocols will be in effect.

 April 24, 8:00 am - 3:00 pm: One-Day Recycling Depot

 Summerland Arena Recycling Compound – 8820 Jubilee Rd